Area and Volume: Practice Questions & Study Guide

 For composite figures, lightly shade or label each component shape on the diagram before computing anything

-Always check whether a given length is the radius or diameter—SAT problems frequently give diameter when you need radius in the formula
+Always check whether a given length is the radius or diameter—problems frequently give diameter when you need radius in the formula

 Scaling questions: test with a simple specific case (e.g., unit cube doubled) to verify the k² or k³ relationship before applying it to the problem's numbers